julievl/eecs123-lab2/README.md

 ## Getting Started

-1. Install dependencies: `pip install -r requirements.txt`
-2. Open `lab2-spectral-analysis.ipynb` and work through Part 1, then Part 2
+1. Open `lab2-spectral-analysis.ipynb` and work through Part 1, then Part 2
-3. Fill in all `# TODO` sections and answer the questions
+2. Fill in all `# TODO` sections and answer the questions

 ## Notes